jthinke/photoR/README.md

 # photoR
-R Shiny app for estimating phenology and reproductive success from annotated time lapse image data Functional app was last updated 27 April 2020 with fixes enabling downloading.
+R Shiny app for estimating phenology and reproductive success from annotated time lapse image data.
+Code was last updated 27 April 2020 to fix bugs for downloading results.

 ## Quick instructions